razvantimis/frontend-national-g21/16 week/readme.md

 # Final

-1. Recap react
+1. Proiect individual organizare
 2. Feedback - trello board
-3. Proiect individual organizare
+3. React - if we will have time